Suthep Thaugsuban: Background and education

 Suthep was born in Tha Sathon, Phunphin District, Surat Thani Province in Southern Thailand.
 His father was the sub-district headman (kamnan) of Tambon Tha Sathon.
 Suthep studied Political Science at Chiang Mai University, before he went to the United States to do a master's degree at Middle Tennessee State University, which he completed in 1975.
 At the age of 26 he was elected sub-district headman of Tha Sathon, succeeding his father.
 Suthep and his family own a substantial share of Southern Thailand's oil palm plantations and shrimp farms.
+He is the stepfather of Akanat Promphan, Minister of Industry.

 Political career

 In 1979, Suthep was elected Member of Parliament, representing Surat Thani province and the Democrat Party.
 This constituency is a stronghold of the party and he was re-elected in all following elections.
 From 1986 to 1988, he was deputy minister of agriculture in Prem Tinsulanonda's cabinet, from 1992 to 1994 he held the same position in Chuan Leekpai's first cabinet.
 When the Democrat Party returned to power in 1997, Suthep was appointed Minister of Transport and Communication, serving until 2001.

 When Abhisit Vejjajiva became leader of the Democrats in 2005, he made Suthep secretary-general of the party.
-After Abhisit was appointed Prime Minister in December 2008, Suthep became Deputy Prime Minister overseeing internal security matters.
+After Abhisit was appointed prime minister in December 2008, Suthep became deputy prime minister overseeing internal security matters.
 In the general election on 3 July 2011, the Democrats were defeated, receiving 34% of the votes in contrast to the Pheu Thai Party's 47%.
 In response, Suthep immediately stepped down as the party's secretary-general.
 When the government of Pheu Thai Party-leader Yingluck Shinawatra took office on 9 August 2011, his term as deputy prime minister ended.